 Dexter has reached that age where he has started to reduce his milk intake and requires a snack of an afternoon to keep him going.
 I like to offer a mixture of pre-packaged snacks and home made ones depending on where we are and what we are doing.
-These are some of our favourite baby led weaning snack ideas.
+These are some of our favourite baby led weaning snacks, including snacks on the go.

 These wafers are so popular among the Mums I know.
 They come in a wide range of flavours and contain no gluten, milk, nuts, egg, artificial colours/flavours or added preservatives.
 When Dex gets a little tetchy when we are out and about in the pram, one of these wafers usually sates him until we can sit down for some proper food and the best bit is there is no mess!